apogeecode/apogee-playground-docs/docs/troubleshooting.en.md

 This may happen if you, or the [explorer](Features/user_modes.en.md#Explorer) have [ended the session](Getting_Started/Expressing_Yourself/having_session.en.md#ending-the-session) in the first 15 minutes, or before the last 15 minutes.

 Please read more about [ending the session](Getting_Started/Expressing_Yourself/having_session.en.md#ending-the-session) for more information.

+### I can't end the session

+1. Please try closing and reopening the app.
+2. Go to **":material-history: My Sessions"**